rocket-pool/docs.rocketpool.net/docs/guides/node/create-validator.md

 # Creating a New Minipool (Validator)

-As a reminder, a `minipool` in Rocket Pool terms refers to a unique smart contract instance on the Execution Layer (ETH1) chain that your node manages.
+As a reminder, a `minipool` in Rocket Pool terms refers to a unique smart contract instance on the Execution Layer that your node manages.
 The minipool handles a portion of your ETH, known as the **bond amount**, and a portion of ETH from the rETH staking pool, known as the **borrowed amount**.
 It merges them together to form 32 ETH in total, which is then sent to the Beacon Chain deposit contract to create a new validator.
 Thus, in order to create a validator using Rocket Pool, you need to **create a minipool**.